-In 2002, IIE's trustees committed to making scholar rescue a permanent part of the Institute's work and Dr. Henry Jarecki, Dr. Henry Kaufman, and Mr. Thomas Russo founded the IIE Scholar Rescue Fund (IIE-SRF).
+In 2002, IIE's trustees committed to making scholar rescue a permanent part of the Institute's work and Dr. Henry Jarecki, Dr. Henry Kaufman, and Mr. Thomas Russo founded IIE-SRF.
 Protecting threatened scholars and students has long been at the core of IIE’s mission since its founding in 1919.
 From the Bolshevik Revolution to the Hungarian Uprising, IIE has demonstrated a commitment to defending the right to freedom of thought and the pursuit of knowledge.

 The Russian Student Fund helped over 600 students and scholars caught in the crossfire of the Bolshevik Revolution and Stalinism to reach safety in Europe and the United States.
 IIE published a directory identifying over 200 scholars still in Russia along with their fields of expertise in order to assist them in finding teaching positions abroad that would remove them from danger.
 This program continued for decades, helping many to teach and research freely beyond the reach of government and security forces of the USSR.